-Adjust the front and rear tires to the recommended inflation pressure on the Tire and Loading Information label after the tires have been rotated See

-Tire Pressure on page 9-12 and Vehicle Load Limits on page 9-12.
+Adjust the front and rear tires to the recommended inflation pressure on the Tire and Loading Information label after the tires have been rotated.
+See Tire Pressure on page 10-52 and Vehicle Load Limits on page 9-10.

 Reset the Tire Pressure Monitor System.
-SeeTire Pressure Monitor Operation on page 10-52.
+See Tire Pressure Monitor Operation on page 10-55.

-Make certain that all wheel nuts are properly tightened.
+Check that all wheel nuts are properly tightened.
 See "Wheel Nut Torque" under Capacities and Specifications on page 12-2.

 Rust or dirt on a wheel, or on the parts to which it is fastened, can make wheel nuts become loose after time.
 The wheel could come off and cause an accident.
-When changing a wheel, remove any (Continued)

-rust or dirt from places where the wheel attaches to the vehicle.
+When changing a wheel, remove any rust or dirt from places where the wheel attaches to the vehicle.
 In an emergency, a cloth or a paper towel can be used; however, use a scraper or wire brush later to remove all rust or dirt.